DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

         <code>
             NSView
         </code>
         , can perform animations via the animator proxy.
-It’s as easy as adding a single word in your code before an operation such as removal of items.
+It's as easy as adding a single word in your code before an operation such as removal of items.
     </p>
     <p>